 We explore many different ways of expressing worship to God through the arts.
 Art & Worship For Groups | Art During Services | Sanctuary Backdrops

 At VineArts we offer innovative opportunities to grow closer to Jesus Christ through creative collaboration.
 Some of our groups include: Calling All Creatives Potluck Gathering Nights of Worship Team (“Edify the Church”) Art Workshops Gallery Installation Team Face Painting Team City

-VineArts will be hosting the Creative Church Conference at Vineyard Boise on July 28–31, 2016.
-This is for artists and non-artists, and everyone in between!
-Participate in various workshops, discussions, main sessions, and meals, enjoying community with others in a supportive environment.
+VineArts is for artists and non-artists, and everyone in between!
+Participate in various workshops, discussions, exhibits, and events, enjoying community with others in a supportive environment.
 Grow your own creativity with God, while fostering the arts in local churches everywhere!
-To register for the Creative Church Conference, or for more information, visit www.thenewR.com.

 We are for artists and non-artists!